Positivity of the CM line bundle for families of K-stable klt Fano varieties

 \subsection{Outline of the proof}

-Our proof for the semi-postivity (that is, nefness and pseudo-effectivity) and the positivity (that is, ampleness and bigness) statements are different.
+Our proof for the semi-postivity and the positivity statements for the CM line bundle are different.
 Hence, we discuss the corresponding outlines separately in \autoref{sec:outline_semi_positivity} and in \autoref{sec:outline_positivity}, respectively.
 Additionally, as it is an indispensable link between semi-positivity and positivity, we present the ideas behind the nefness threshold statement of \autoref{thm:bounding_nef_threshold} in \autoref{sec:outline_nefness_threshold}.
 For simplicity, we restrict in all cases to the non-logarithmic situation, that is, to statements about $-K_{X/T}$ instead of $-(K_{X/T} + \Delta)$.
 As all the assumptions and consequences are invariant under base-extension to another algebraically closed field, we may also assume that $k$ is uncountable.
-In particular, the very general geometric fibers assumed then exist also as closed fibers.
+In particular, the very general geometric fibers whose existence is assumed in the statements also show up as closed fibers.